Nicos Anastasiades: Transition from conscription to a professional military

-Cyprus dispute
+Cyprus problem

-Anastasiades supported the Annan Plan, even though a majority (61%) of his party voted it down.
+Anastasiades supported the Annan Plan for the reunification of Cyprus, even though a majority (61%) of his party voted it down.
 Some of his intra-party opposition even called for Anastasiades to step down.
 Many party cadres were up in arms over Anastasiades' letter to the European Parliament alleging that the government trampled on free speech and human rights during the referendum's "Yes" campaign.
 The government cited the National Television Council's data that showed that the six parties supporting the "No" vote got as much air time as the two that supported the UN plan.
-The start of peace negotiations between Nicos Anastasiades and his Turkish Cypriot counterpart began in October 2013, attracting the interest of international media and world leaders including Barack Obama.
+The start of peace negotiations between Anastasiades and his Turkish Cypriot counterpart began in October 2013, attracting the interest of international media and world leaders including Barack Obama.

-Golden visas and links to money-laundering
+Mont Pèlerin talks

+In November 2016, negotiations for a comprehensive agreement on the Cyprus issue took place between Anastasiades and Turkish Cypriot leader Mustafa Akıncı at the Mont Pèlerin resort in Switzerland, under the auspices of the United Nations.
+Negotiation conditions were favourable, yielding several positive outcomes, especially in the territorial debate, where Greek Cypriots secured substantial land percentages.
+Nevertheless, the talks concluded due to a lack of convergence on criteria for territorial adjustment, with Akıncı proposing 29.2% and Anastasiades insisting on 28%.

+Anastasiades faced criticism for his decision to interrupt the conference and return to Cyprus for further consultations, especially with the Greek government.
+In contrast, Akıncı insisted on continuing the conference without interruption.
+Despite efforts, no compromise was reached on the duration of the interruption, resulting in the withdrawal of the Greek Cypriot delegation from Mont Pèlerin.